 The six drivers of brand love

-100% of brand love is driven by six brand behaviors that hold up across industries and generations.
+100% of brand love is driven by six brand behaviours that hold up across industries and generations

-Drives a bigger chunk of brand love than any other behavior— 30%.
+Drives a larger amount of brand love than any other behaviour—32%.
 Do something no other brand does, or do it better.
 Give consumers what they want before they ask.

-The second-biggest driver of brand love in most industries and markets, making up 21% of brand love in the U.S. Goes hand in hand with brand loyalty and admiration.
-Get personal with customized experiences that build a foundation of trust.
+The second biggest driver of brand love in most industries and markets, making up 21% of brand love in the UK.
+Goes hand in hand with brand loyalty and admiration.
+Get personal with customised experiences that build a foundation of trust.

 Drives 17% of brand love.
 Innovation doesn’t stop at your product.
 Rethink every touchpoint with consumers.

-Drives 14% of brand love in the U.S., more than anywhere in the world except Taiwan.
-Establish your core beliefs, act on them to make the world better, and make it a part of your message to create an emotional connection with your consumer.
+Drives 13% of brand love in the UK, more than anywhere in the world except the US and Taiwan.
+Establish your core beliefs, act on them to make the world better and make it a part of your message to create an emotional connection with your consumer.
 It’s equally important to all generations.

 Drives 10% of brand love and is key to brand loyalty.
 Consumers are willing to go out of their way for, and give second chances to, brands that do this well.
 Make every interaction more creative, more thoughtful, more impactful.

-Drives 8% of brand love.
+Drives 7% of brand love.
 Consistently demonstrate fairness and reliability.
 Address public scandals head on.
-Love’s a two-way street and brand love is no exception.
+Love works both ways, and brand love is no exception.

 Expectations by industry